dekarrin/ictiobus/docs/ictcc.md

 When a new frontend is generated from a spec, Ictiobus can attempt to automatically validate that it works properly for possible inputs.
 It does this by taking the grammar and using it to derive a series of possible valid inputs and then feeding this into different stages of the frontend.
-Ictiobus is able to generate at least one input for every possible derivation in the grammar.
+Ictiobus will generate at least one input for every possible derivation in the grammar.

 This "language simulation" primarily validates that the translation scheme given in the spec will be able to handle all types of input.
-Of course it cannot necessarily predict all incorrect behavior of the translation hooks, but it will be able to at minimum detect whether a hook results in a value that is never used, or whether a translation scheme results in an impossible evaluation loop.
+Of course, it cannot necessarily predict all incorrect behavior of the translation hooks, but it will be able to at minimum detect whether a hook results in a value that is never used, or whether a translation scheme results in an impossible evaluation loop.